FAITH MARCH 2013

 DAY 5:

 Spent the day on gravel roads going up and down hills.
 We camped on a broad grassy shoulder between road and creek, a mile or so from Holton.
 I had only started to make camp when I lay down to sleep in the old rut of a tractor tire.
 Reba and Jill slept on either side of me, like right next to me (Reba on the other side of a rope that made up her portable pen).
 While we slept, a man named Ted passed by on his way home from work.
 Ted didn’t stop, but returned a few hours later with his grandson Cody.
 Ted also brought a sack of produce from his garden, and a bag of dog food for Jill.
 I thanked Ted for his kindness and gave Cody a ride on Reba.
 I also gave Ted one of my cards and explained what I was about.
 And because Ted had Hispanic roots, it was only natural that he felt a little uncomfortable.
 He didn’t say so but, along with his good nature, his discomfort was obvious.
 I assured him of my belief that we are all God’s children, and I explained that my people had been dwindling for decades and I was only trying to help them survive.
 Then as now, I am doing my best to deliver a truth that God has shown me.
 It helps to start with a definition of culture: Culture begins with love and loyalty for one’s people and their way of life.
 Culture, as God intended it, is human poetry in motion, rich with mannerisms and ways of expression not defined by statements of income, or even by great works of art, but rather by what we hold dear in our hearts.
-Though love and loyalty, sense of appreciation, and of belonging, a strong cultural bond makes for peace and harmony in small town America, something that big cities, for all their power and wealth, cannot honestly claim.
-Culture, not as defined by those who look for it in art museums, or in Hollywood movies, or Fifth Avenue adds, but rather, real flesh and blood culture is a gift, from God, given to the smallest, that we may have peace, harmony, and happiness.
+Though love and loyalty, sense of appreciation, and of belonging, a strong cultural bond makes for peace and harmony in small town America.
+Culture, not as defined by those who look for it in art museums, or in Hollywood movies, or Fifth Avenue adds, but rather, real flesh and blood culture like what is shown in the journal; it is a gift, from God, given to the smallest, that we may have peace, harmony, and happiness.

 Unfortunately, those who would install a singular-super-culture that all must bow to, have gutted our children’s God-given right to feel good about where they come from, what they’re made of, and who they are.
 The void created in these kids is then filled with the values of a system that seeks obscene amounts of power, money, and control.
 We have allowed ourselves to be undermined.
 As a result, we are in a landslide cultural collapse; and when the smoke clears, what will remain of the gift that holds us together?